JD Vance’s firm invested in food company now facing lawsuits

 Lawsuits of this kind were not unexpected as the newly public AppHarvest’s stock price plummeted.
 Since last year, equity incentive and stock purchase plans that Vance and other AppHarvest directors set up for the company’s mostly Appalachian workforce have lost hundreds of millions of dollars in value.
 Ohio teachers also lost more than $100,000 in retirement savings in AppHarvest’s decline before the State Teachers Retirement System of Ohio sold its 16,000 shares in June.

-The suits could raise additional questions, though, about one of the central narratives of Vance’s U.S. Senate campaign: that he left behind a lucrative business career in San Francisco’s tech world to focus on revitalizing Appalachia.
+The suits could raise additional questions, though, about one of the central narratives of Vance’s U.S. Senate campaign: that the “Hillbilly Elegy” author left behind a lucrative business career in San Francisco’s tech world to focus on revitalizing his native Appalachia.
 Some of those efforts have already come under scrutiny.
 In a region that has been devastated by opioid addiction, for instance, he has faced criticism for launching an anti-drug charity that enlisted a doctor with ties to a major pharmaceutical company.
 Vance’s campaign said he was unaware of those ties.

 AppHarvest said the lawsuits are baseless.
 Vance, the Republican nominee for a critical U.S. Senate seat in Ohio, is not named in any of the suits.
 He left AppHarvest in April 2021 ahead of announcing his Senate campaign.